hdclark/DICOMautomaton/documentation/reference_guide.md

 This operation interactively builds a lexicon using the currently loaded contour labels.
 It is useful for constructing a domain-specific lexicon from a set of representative data.

+### Notes

+- An exclusive approach is taken for ROI selection rather than an inclusive approach because regex negations are not easily supported in the POSIX syntax.

 ### Parameters

 - CleanLabels